Guitar frets popping out?

 On a bound neck Les Paul the nibs start to split as evidenced by hairline fractures that develop on the side of the binding.
 Sometimes if left unchecked, the protruding frets will push the binding clean off in chunks!

 Other instruments without bound fret ends will show evidence in that the finish starts off where the fret ends meet the edge of the neck.

 Does this mean the instrument is bad?
 No, not necessarily.
 But it will need attention.

 Of course you could have avoided the whole problem of fret sprouts by buying an instrument such as a violin, fretless bass, or even a fretless guitar.
 But you love guitars, guitars with frets.

 What can you do about it?

-Let's start with a couple of preventative measures:
+Let's start with preventative measures, guitar humidifiers:

 For acoustic instruments, purchase a good quality guitar humidifier such as a D'Addario Acoustic Guitar Humidifier to help combat seasonal dryness.
 These things are particularly necessary if you have a nice acoustic and want to see it survive the humidity swings.